 Impact on California Real Estate after the Wildfires

 Firefighters continue to battle the 22 large wildfires that continue to burn through seven counties in California, including the famed wine-producing areas of Napa and Sonoma.
-About 3,500 homes and buildings have been incinerated by the blazes, which have ravaged about 170,000 acres, mostly in Northern California.
-(That’s larger than the island of Manhattan.)
-The causes of the fires have not yet been established.
+Reports say about 3,500 homes and buildings have been incinerated by the blazes, which have ravaged about 170,000 acres, mostly in Northern California and the causes of the fires have not yet been established.

 It’s likely to take up to a decade to rebuild the homes, businesses, and essential services such as schools residents will need should they choose to return.

 More than 172,000 homes are now at risk of going up in flames in the Napa and Santa Rosa metropolitan areas, which are usually not prone to wildfires, according to an analysis from CoreLogic.
-(Napa is the name of a town as well as of the surrounding county.)
 It will cost an estimated $65 billion or more to rebuild them.

-It’s not only someone’s home that is lost in a situation like this, it’s an entire community.
-The fires burn stores, restaurants, the churches, the schools.
-They burn everything.
-You may rebuild a house, but where’s your infrastructure?
+It’s not only someone’s home that is lost in a situation like this, but it’s also an entire community.
+The fires burn the churches, the schools, stores, and restaurants.

 There was a housing crisis before the fire with a vacancy rate of about 1%, now with the loss of approximately 3,500 homes, there literally is no place for people to stay.